RajaJaganathan/express-error-handling/README.md

 2. if user enters a weak password (__AUTH_WEAK_PASSWORD__)
 3. ...

-How do we create a custom exception with the help of ApplicationError ?
+As said, we don't want to create new custom error class for each type of error. then how do we create a custom error with the help of ApplicationError ?

 _controller/registration/error.js_